 My tip would be to measure progress with process, not people.
 I’ve advised a number of companies over the years alongside building my own.
 Far too often, I hear people measuring company success by virtue of the number of people they employ.

 When in start-up mode, it is exciting to take on your first team members.
 However, I caution that you should never get carried away with this.
 Staff are likely one of your biggest costs.
 As you scale and you grow into teams, it’s very easy for each team to suggest they need X number of new people to achieve their goals.

 However, when you factor in all headcount requests across the entire business and make this visible to all, it soon becomes apparent that the budget doesn’t work.
 That’s not to say you can’t grow and scale; often, the processes or technologies used by the various teams are outdated and could present opportunities to work smarter and faster with the same headcount.

 I recall attending the Deloitte Fast 50 EMEA awards.
 We were proud to be included in that group with a compound growth rate over 5 years of 600% (which, by the way, is much easier if you are a start-up and your base year is zero).

 We were 10 years old at the time, so it was quite an achievement.
 I soon learnt that compared to the ultimate winner, who was also not a start-up, there was room for improvement as they had grown over 26,000% in the same period!

-Having chatted to the owner, it really helped reinforce my belief in process – that process should not make the business too regimented.
-In the winner’s case, he stated that his staff needed to be flexible and learn to adapt: “Often a process we use at 9am is outdated by lunchtime and modified by the end of play, ready for tomorrow”.
+Having chatted with the owner, it really helped reinforce my belief in process – that process should not make the business too regimented.
+In the winner’s case, he stated that his staff needed to be flexible and learn to adapt: “Often a process we use at 9 am is outdated by lunchtime and modified by the end of play, ready for tomorrow”.
 It was this sort of thinking that led to such amazing growth in an orderly, scalable fashion.